Elevationacademy/fullstack-selfpaced/pre-course/loops/While.md

 That code above is saying "while timer is less than 10, console log the timer."

 Sounds good, but the value of `timer` is 0 - and it never changes!
-Therefore this loop will run forever (and freeze/crash your browser if you try it)
+Therefore this loop will run forever (and freeze/crash your terminal if you try it)

 Instead, to **break the loop**, the code should look like this: